d-bl/GroundForge/docs/help/examples/index.md

   Though each peace is just one interpretation of a pattern, it shows the texture of real lace.
 * The [MAE-gf] pages made by M. Tempels systematically explore various families of grounds, including spiders and triangular grounds.
-* For those to shy to meddle with this wiki can post personal finds on a [discussion] and/or propose candidates for this overview.
+* For those to shy to meddle with these help pages can post personal finds on a [discussion] and/or propose candidates for this overview.
   You will need a github account for both types of contribution.
   Fixing our non-native grammar would be much appreciated.